Use a QR Code reader on a mobile device to add this person as a contact:

 - White, S., Stainer, L., Cooper, K. and Waight, S., 2018.
 The personal tutor as a role model for students: Humanising nursing care.
 British Journal of Nursing, 27 (1), 52-55.

 - White, S., Phillips, J. and Stainer, L., 2013.
 Retaining Non Standard Students in Health and Social Care.
-The Higher Education Academy , Compendium of Effective Practice, 2, 105-108.
+In: Clark, R., Andrews, J., Thomas, L. and Aggarwal, R., eds.
+Compendium of effective practice in higher education: Volume 2.
+Aston University, Birmingham, and the Higher Education Academy, York,, 105-108.

 - Stainer, L., Cooper, K., White, S. and Waight, S., 2018.
 Academic Advisor (personal tutor) role modelling a humanising approach: how & why?
 In: Humanising Care Conference 21-22 June 2018 Bournemouth University.